oszuidwest/rpi-audio-encoder/README.md

 # rpi-audio-encoder
 This repository contains the audio streaming software for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
 The setup involves a Raspberry Pi 4 and a [HiFiBerry Digi+ I/O](https://www.hifiberry.com/shop/boards/hifiberry-digi-io/) for audio input.
 The system uses FFmpeg as an encoder, integrated with Supervisor for process management via a web interface.
-It supports audio streaming to either an Icecast2 or SRT server.
+It supports audio streaming to a SRT server.

-The encoder, stationed in the studio, connects to the digital output of an Orban Optimod, enabling streaming to any Icecast or SRT server.
+The encoder, stationed in the studio, connects to the digital output of an Orban Optimod, enabling streaming to any SRT server.
 Companion server software to complete the audio stack is available in [this repository](https://github.com/oszuidwest/liquidsoap-ubuntu).

 <img src="https://user-images.githubusercontent.com/6742496/221062672-7a073a71-3aa3-40c2-bf2f-e46a3988b0b4.png" width=60% height=60%>